-Office 365 Enterprise or Microsoft 365 Enterprise: Which Plan is Right for You?
+Office 365 Enterprise or Microsoft 365 Enterprise | Which Plan Is Right for You?

 Microsoft is a leading name when deciding on cloud productivity suites.
 However, if you’ve tried to take a look at their plans and licenses, there’s a good chance you might get confused.
 Microsoft 365 Enterprise, E3, E5, Standard, Business, Premium … It can all sound very similar.

-Microsoft Enterprise plans offer the best value to larger organizations (over 500 users or devices), who require licenses under one agreement.
+Microsoft Enterprise plans offer the best value to larger organizations (over 500 users or devices), that require licenses under one agreement.
 They currently offer two main products to answer this need: Office 365 (O365) and Microsoft 365 (M365).

 We know how tedious it can be to choose between two similar plans, so we’ll break the differences down to help you select the best plan for your business.

-Office 365 Enterprise – What’s Included?
+Office 365 Enterprise – what’s included?

 Office 365 Enterprise’s popularity is undeniable, and it’s recognized as one ofthe most usedsuites of productivity apps.Between M365 and 0365, Office 365 Enterprise provides the most essential applications for your enterprise.
 This subscription (E1, E3 or E5) includes applications you most likelyalready know, including OneNote, Word, Excel,PowerPoint, Forms, Planner, and To-do.
 The subscription to Office 365 Enterprise also provides email services, such as Exchange and Outlook.You can stay organized with business-class email, calendaring, and contacts all in one place.